 Permanent life insurance is never right.
 Term for life!

-You might have heard that PolicyGenius only sells term life insurance and doesn’t sell whole life insurance, or any other type of permanent life insurance.
-Financial experts like Dave Ramsey and Suze Orman sing the praises of term life insurance and curse permanent life insurance.
+Financial experts like Clark Howard, Dave Ramsey, and Suze Orman sing the praises of term life insurance and curse permanent life insurance.
 That must mean you should always get term life insurance, right?
 They only sell whole life insurance because it’s a lot more expensive and insurance agents want to bolster their commission.

 Usually, yes.
 For the majority of people who need life insurance, term life insurance is the way to go.
 It’s simple, it’s cheap, and it does what it needs to do.
 For the average consumer, it’s enough.